UtkarshBhardwaj007/Artificial-Neural-Network---to-predict-churn-rates-of-a-bank/README.md

 If your OS kills the process, try setting the n_jobs parameter of GridSearchCV to 1.

-i used the random_state = 1 for the train_test_split and got an accuracy of 86%.
+i used the random_state = 2 for the train_test_split and got an accuracy of 86%.

-The best params from GridSearchCV were - estimator = 'rmsprop'
+The best params from GridSearchCV were - estimator = 'rmsprop',
-                                         epochs = 500
+                                         epochs = 500,
                                          batch_size = 25